dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 The preceding code:

-* Converts a string representing two dates to a `DateRange` object consisting of two [DateOnly](/dotnet/api/system.dateonly).
+* Converts a string representing two dates to a `DateRange` object.
 * The model binder uses the `TryParse` method to bind the `DateRange`.

 The following controller uses the `DateRange` class to bind a date range: